ethersphere/swarm-guide/contents/up-and-download.rst

   > some-data

-Files can also be added to an existing manifest:
+Files can also be added to an existing manifest
 ------------------------------------------------

 .. code-block:: none